yaliv/go-exercises/README.md

 # go-exercises
-My answers to the exercises in the [Tour of Go](//tour.golang.org).
+My solutions to the exercises in the [Tour of Go](//tour.golang.org).

 Download and install:
 ```